 Step 2: Tick the "External disks" option to show the SD card on the desktop.

-Step 3: Go to Sidebar tab, tick "External disks" under "Devices" to show your WD Passport hard drive for Mac in Finder.
+Step 3: Go to Sidebar tab, tick "External disks" under "Devices" to show your SD card in Finder.

 Solution 4: Recover data from corrupted SD card

 After leaving out the connection issue and SD card reader problem, you can be sure that your SD card is corrupted.
 Whatever it has logical or physical problems, you have no access to the data on the card.
-Have important files on the SD card but didn’t make any backup?
-The first thing is to recover data from not readable SD card.
-Because in this situation, all data on the SD card is so fragile that any operation including disk repair will overwrite the original data.
+Have important files on the SD card but didn't make any backup?
+The first thing is to recover lost data from unreadable SD card.

 After data recovery, you can follow the solutions below to fix "Mac won't read SD card" issue.
 If you don't have any important data, please skip to the solutions.